austral/austral.github.io/spec/rationale-linear-types.md

    we can't overwrite linear values -- like database handles and such -- because the they would be leaked.

-Is it trivial to verify the safety properties.
+It is trivial to verify the safety properties.
 We can't leak memory, we can't deallocate twice, and we can't read or write from and to a pointer after it has been deallocated.